kennethreitz-archive/redi/README.rst

 Redi: Redis Awesomeness
 =======================

 **Warning:** this may or may not be a good idea.
+I am not an efficiency expert.

-I'm certainly not an efficiency expert.
-I just want to be able to do things easily.
+> I don't need it to be super efficient.
+I just want it to work easily without being incredibly stupid.

 Features